-The Group's principal operations are located in Mainland China while the financial statements of these operating subsidiaries are reported in Renminbi.
-The Company may expose to exchange rate risk when transactions and financial statements of these operating subsidiaries reported in Renminbi are consolidated to the Company's consolidated financial statements which are reported in Hong Kong dollars.
+The principal operations of the Company's subsidiaries are located in Mainland China while the financial statements of these operating subsidiaries are reported in Renminbi.
+The Company may expose to exchange rate risk when transactions and financial statements of these operating subsidiaries reported in Renminbi ("RMB") are consolidated to the Company's consolidated financial statements which are reported in Hong Kong dollars.
 The Group did not take measures such as execution of forward hedging or exchange swap instruments to hedge the potential impact arising from adverse currency fluctuation between Renminbi and Hong Kong dollars in the past years.
-Given the exchange rates between Renminbi and Hong Kong dollars were not fluctuated from time to time in the past years, the Group could reasonably assess the trend of exchange rates between the two currencies in order to reduce its adverse impact to the Company's consolidated financial statements.
+Given the exchange rates between Renminbi and Hong Kong dollars were not fluctuated vigorously from time to time in the past years, the Group could reasonably manage the exchange rate risk.